GaussianProductSensitivity

 Create a gaussian product sensitivity problem.

-The default dimension is equal to 2.
+The default dimension is d = 2.

 This case is interesting because interactions matters.